Porsche 911 GT3: 1999

 Due to the absence of the official Porsche team in the 1999 24 Hours of Le Mans, only privateers with the nearly obsolete air-cooled 993 GT2 Turbo were expected to represent the marque, with few chances to beat the Chrysler Viper for GTS class honors.
 Two new race versions of the water-cooled 996 GT3-R were entered in the GT class by private teams.
 The car entered by the German Manthey Racing team finished 13th overall.

 2000s

-The 996 GT3-R were made available to privateer teams.
+The 996 GT3-R was made available to privateer teams.
 In the 24 Hours Nürburgring of the year 2000, a factory-backed effort of the local Phoenix team managed to beat the Zakspeed Chrysler Viper that dominated this race from 1998 to 2000.
 The improved 996 GT3-RS version of 2001 was entered in countless races in the years to follow, scoring not only many class wins, but also overall wins at Daytona and Spa in 2003.
 In 2004, the 996 GT3-RSR was made available, with numerous improvements to the RS, including a sequential gearbox, which allows for faster gearshifts.